smikitky/utrad-werewolf/packages/docs/docs/install.md

   }
   ```

 - Set up user authentication providers.
+Go to the "Authentication" section and start it.
 Navigate to "Authentication &gt; Sign in method", and enable the following two log-in providers.

   - Google
   - Mail/Password: Enable "Email link (passwordless sign-in)" option

-- Navigate to the "Project settings &gt; Overview" section, and register a new "Web app".
-Then you will see `firebaseConfig` data that looks like this:
+- Navigate to the "Project settings &gt; Overview" section.
+You can find the "App" you created before.
+And there you can see the `firebaseConfig` data that looks like this:

   ```js
   const firebaseConfig = {